tanjoshua/ecommerce-model/README.md

-# ecommerce-model
+# E-commerce model

-React Native mobile application which can be used as a model for a real ecommerce app
+React Native mobile application which can be used as a model for a real E-commerce app